President Obama preserves 1.35 million acres in southern Utah

 - The Best of Indian Creek: Indian Creek’s Top 50 Classic Climbs

 Yes, hiking!
-The area also holds some of the Southwest's wildest ruins and petroglyphs.
+The area also holds some of the Southwest’s wildest ruins and petroglyphs.
 Every climber should do himself the favor of ticking one of these spots on a rest day.
-With our sister site Hiking Project, we ventured to Moon House Ruins, and it blew our minds with its abandoned-yesterday feel and dead-gorgeous red-rock views.
+We ventured to Moon House Ruins, and it blew our minds with its abandoned-yesterday feel and dead-gorgeous red-rock views.
 More than one room we peeked in were littered with corn cobs and even a potsherd or two.

 This is just one, easily-accessible example of the area’s off-the-charts cultural and historical treasures.

-We've met many climbers who have never (not even once!) been mounting biking.
-If there's a place to fix that, it's here.
+We’ve met many climbers who have never (not even once!) been mounting biking.
+If there’s a place to fix that, it’s here.
 The riding is off-the-radar, considering Moab is just up the road, which gives the trails here an adventure-y feel.
-We got out for a few days with MTB Project this past fall, and our favorite ride of the trip was the Abajo Loop, with its grueling climb and rollicking decent where we saw more bear prints than tire tracks.
+Our favorite ride of the trip was the Abajo Loop, with its grueling climb and rollicking decent where we saw more bear prints than tire tracks.

 But back to the climbing.
 If you’ve never been to the Utah desert to climb, go now.
 Go see for yourself why this area is so special.
 Here’s our first-timer’s guide with beta on everything from camping to showering to beer (and, yes of course) classic routes.